TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 Tox path and name: `Content\TDToxFiles\UESample03_Parameters.tox`

-This example showcase how to get or set all parameters type of TouchDesigner / TouchEngine within an Unreal Engine blueprint.
+This example showcases how to get or set all parameter types of TouchDesigner / TouchEngine within an Unreal Engine blueprint.
 There is no specific interactivity available here, but we advise users to focus on the blueprint file to understand the process behind each parameter get / set.
-Additionally, it covers all inputs / outputs type, but they are only passthrough without particular data processing.
+Additionally, it covers all input / output types, but they are only passthrough without particular data processing.

 ### Parameters, inputs, outputs